HampusMat/Syrette/README.md

 - Enforces the use of interface traits
 - Supports generic implementations & generic interface traits
 - Binding singletons
-- Detection and prevention of circular dependencies

 ## Optional features
 - `factory`.
 Binding factories (Rust nightly required)
+- `prevent-circular`.
+Detection and prevention of circular dependencies.
+(Enabled by default)

 To use these features, you must [enable it in Cargo](https://doc.rust-lang.org/cargo/reference/features.html#dependency-features).